Photo: Stephen A. Arce/ASP, Inc.

 “What comes around, goes around,” said Custer after the move over the radio.

 The move relegated Chandler from second to fifth that left him irritated and made his intentions known that such move could cost him a shot of retaining the Xfinity title.
-Especially when Sammy Smith, who’s only option to move on is by winning, was now ahead of Custer and in position of knocking him out of the Championship 4 with a win.
+Especially when Sammy Smith, whose only option to move on is by winning, was now ahead of Custer and in position of knocking him out of the Championship 4 with a win.

 “What he’s going to do is get his fucking ass beat up after the race if he keeps fucking around.
 Little punk ass bitch,” Chandler opined on Custer’s move.